NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 6. You can have multiple security groups attached to EC2 instances.
 7. You cannot block specific IP addresses using Security Groups, use Network Access Control Lists.
 8. You can specify allow rules, but not deny rules.

-EC2 instance and EBS volumes must be in the same Availability Zone